alex-tudosan/kyverno-postgresql-testing/SIMPLE_GUIDE.md

 **What should happen:**
 - Script runs for about 15-20 minutes
-- You'll see progress messages about creating computers
+- You'll see progress messages about creating nodes
 - You'll see messages about creating a database
 - You'll see messages about installing software
 - No error messages

-**What to check:** At the end, run `kubectl get nodes` - you should see 2 computers listed.
+**What to check:** At the end, run `kubectl get nodes` - you should see 2 nodes listed.

 ### Step 4: Run Your Tests